 The salary of an investment banker is also affected by gender.
 Have a look at the below chart –

 We can easily see that male investment bankers earn significantly more than female investment bankers.

 So, here’re a few important points that you should keep in mind in terms of salaries –

 - There is no tax, so you would be able to save a lot more in Saudi Arabia.

 - Your salary at entry level would be around SAR 140,000 to 160,000.

 - Years of experience matter a lot.
 Till 10 years, your salary will increase proportionately and then it will saturate and drop.

-- If you can develop contract negotiation skill, that is most valuable.
+- If you can develop contract negotiation skills, that is most valuable.

 Investment Banking in Saudi Arabia – Exit Opportunities

-The popularity of “exit opportunities” is prevalent in the USA, but no so much in UK, London, Middle East and Saudi Arabia.
+The popularity of “exit opportunities” is prevalent in the USA, but no so much in the UK, London, the Middle East, and Saudi Arabia.